bencline1/Allpix_GaAs/doc/usermanual/framework-geometry-detectors.md

     the moment either `monolithic` or `hybrid`.
 This value determines the supported parameters as discussed later.

--   `numberofpixels`: The number of pixels in the 2D pixel matrix.
+-   `number_of_pixels`: The number of pixels in the 2D pixel matrix.
-    Determines the base size of the sensor together with the `pixelsize` parameter below.
+    Determines the base size of the sensor together with the `pixel_size` parameter below.

--   `pixelsize`: The pitch of a single pixel in the pixel matrix.
+-   `pixel_size`: The pitch of a single pixel in the pixel matrix.
     Provided as 2D parameter in the x-y-plane.
 This parameter is required for all models.

--   `implantsize`: The size of the collection diode implant in each pixel of the matrix.
+-   `implant_size`: The size of the collection diode implant in each pixel of the matrix.
 Provided as 2D parameter in the x-y-plane.
 This parameter is optional, the implant size defaults to the pixel pitch if not specified otherwise.

--   `sensorthickness`: Thickness of the active area of the detector model containing the individual pixels.
+-   `sensor_thickness`: Thickness of the active area of the detector model containing the individual pixels.
 This parameter is required for all models.

--   `sensor_excess_direction`: With direction either `top`, `bottom`, `right` or `left`, where the top, bottom, right and left direction are the positive y-axis, the negative y-axis, the positive x-axis and the negative x-axis, respectively.
+-   `sensor_excess_`*direction*: With direction either `top`, `bottom`, `right` or `left`, where the top, bottom, right and left direction are the positive y-axis, the negative y-axis, the positive x-axis and the negative x-axis, respectively.
 Specifies the extra material added to the sensor outside the active pixel matrix in the given direction.

--   `sensorexcess`: Fallback for the excess width of the sensor in all four directions (top, bottom, right and left).
+-   `sensor_excess`: Fallback for the excess width of the sensor in all four directions (top, bottom, right and left).
 Used if the specialized parameters described below are not given.
 Defaults to zero, thus having a sensor size equal to the number of pixels times the pixel pitch.

--   `chipthickness`: Thickness of the readout chip, placed next to the sensor.
+-   `chip_thickness`: Thickness of the readout chip, placed next to the sensor.

 The base parameters described above are the only set of parameters supported by the **monolithic** model.
-For this model, the `chipthickness` parameter represents the first few micrometers of silicon which contain the chip circuitry and are shielded from the bias voltage and thus do not contribute to the signal formation.
+For this model, the `chip_thickness` parameter represents the first few micrometers of silicon which contain the chip circuitry and are shielded from the bias voltage and thus do not contribute to the signal formation.